-Bridges to a better future for those impacted by domestic violence
+Building bridges to a better future for women and children impacted by violence

-Countering domestic violence in Central Alberta by offering a client-centered safe space, through:
+Countering violence against women and children in Central Alberta by offering client centered services through:

 • Crisis intervention • High-security housing • Community awareness • Education • Collaboration